Rajeshwari-Rapyder-007/My-Progress-Report/Rajeshwari Rapyder Tasks/Rajeshwari_Tracker.md

 ### Teusday 05-11-2024
 - [x] Revising HTTP in TCP/IP, diff btwn WAF, NACL, Security groups
 - [x] Created the Presentation Tier of the 3-Tier Architecture
+- [x] Task 3 - List any 4 buckets with its contents using random module